Accelerate Stochastic Subgradient Method by Leveraging Local Growth Condition: Preliminaries

 Recall the notations $\mathcal K_*$ and $F_*$ that denote the optimal set of~(\ref{eqn:psg}) and the optimal value, respectively.
-For the optimization problem in~(\ref{eqn:psg}), we make the following assumption throughout the paper. \begin{ass} For a stochastic optimization problem~(\ref{eqn:psg}), we assume \begin{enumerate}[label= (\alph*)] \item there exist $\w_0\in\mathcal K$ and $\epsilon_0\geq 0$ such that $F(\w_0) - F_*\leq \epsilon_0$; \item $\mathcal K_*$ is a non-empty convex compact set; \item There exists a constant $G$ such that $\|\partial f(\w; \xi)\|_2 \leq G$. \end{enumerate} \end{ass} {\bf Remark:} 1) Assumption~\ref{ass:1}(a) essentially assumes the availability of a lower bound of the optimal objective value; 2) Assumption~\ref{ass:1}(b) simply assumes the optimal set is closed and bounded; Assumption~\ref{ass:1}(c) is a standard assumption also made in many previous stochastic gradient-based methods.
+For the optimization problem in~(\ref{eqn:psg}), we make the following assumption throughout the paper. \begin{ass} For a stochastic optimization problem~(\ref{eqn:psg}), we assume \begin{enumerate} \item there exist $\w_0\in\mathcal K$ and $\epsilon_0\geq 0$ such that $F(\w_0) - F_*\leq \epsilon_0$; \item There exists a constant $G$ such that $\|\partial f(\w; \xi)\|_2 \leq G$. \end{enumerate} \end{ass} {\bf Remark:} (1) essentially assumes the availability of a lower bound of the optimal objective value, which usually holds for machine learning problems (due to non-negativeness of the objective function).
+(2) is a standard assumption also made in many previous stochastic gradient-based methods~\citep{hazan-20110-beyond,RakhlinSS12,DBLP:conf/icml/RamdasS13}.
 By Jensen's inequality, we also have $\|\partial F(\w)\|_2 \leq G$.
+It is notable that unlike previous analysis of SSG, we do not assume the domain $\mathcal K$ is bounded.
+Instead, we will assume the problem satisfies a generic local growth condition as presented shortly.